-We are offering 5.000.000 shares of common stock, including shares of common stock underlying shares of Series F Convertible Preferred Stock that we may issue as described below, together with Class C Warrants to purchase 5,000,000 shares of common stock (and the shares issuable from time to time upon exercise of the Class C Warrants) and Class D Warrants to purchase 5,000,000 shares of common stock (and the shares issuable from time to time upon exercise of the Class D Warrants) at a combined purchase price of \$1.10 per share of common stock, Class C Warrants and Class D Warrant pursuant to this prospectus.
+We are offering shares of common stock, including shares of common stock underlying shares of Series F Convertible Preferred Stock that we may issue as described below, together with warrants, with each warrant to purchase one-half of a share of common stock (and the shares issuable from time to time upon exercise of the warrants) at a combined purchase price of \$ per share of common stock and warrant pursuant to this prospectus.
 The shares and warrants will be separately issued but will be purchased together in this offering.
-Each warrant will have an exercise price of \$1.10 per share and will be exercisable upon issuance.
-The Class C Warrants and the Class D Warrants will include a one-time reset of the exercise price to a price equal to the lesser of (i) the then exercise price and (ii) 90% of the five-day volume weighted average prices for the five (5) trading days immediately preceding the date that is sixty calendar days after issuance of the Class C Warrants and Class D Warrants.
-The Class C Warrants will expire five years from the date of issuance and the Class D Warrants will expire one year from the date of issuance.
+Each warrant will have an exercise price of \$ per share, will be exercisable upon issuance and will expire five years from the date on which such warrants were issued.

-We are also offering to those purchasers, whose purchase of shares of common stock in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock following the consummation of this offering, the opportunity to purchase, if they so choose, in lieu of the shares of our common stock that would result in ownership in excess of 4.99% (or, at the election of the purchaser, 9.99%), shares of Series F Convertible Preferred Stock ("Series F Preferred Stock"), convertible at any time at the holder's option into a number of shares of common stock equal to \$999.90 divided by the combined public offering price (the "Conversion Price"), at a public offering price of \$999.90 per share of Series F Preferred Stock.
+We are also offering to those purchasers, whose purchase of shares of common stock in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock following the consummation of this offering, the opportunity to purchase, if they so choose, in lieu of the shares of our common stock that would result in ownership in excess of 4.99% (or, at the election of the purchaser, 9.99%), shares of Series F Convertible Preferred Stock ("Series F Preferred Stock"), convertible at any time at the holder's option into a number of shares of common stock equal to \$1,000 divided by the combined public offering price per share of common stock (the "Conversion Price"), at a public offering price of \$1,000 per share of Series F Preferred Stock.
 Each share of Series F Preferred Stock is being sold together with the same warrants described above being sold with each share of common stock.
 For each share of common stock underlying a share of Series F Preferred Stock that we sell, the number of shares of common stock that we are selling will be decreased on a one-for-one basis.